uwuxie/C9/README.md

 ## Known Issues
 - On the Vortex V3, the numpad backlight may not function when the cursor is active.
   - This is likely due to the cursors' interception of key presses.
 There is an experimental setting "Allow Passthrough" that may fix this at the expense of unintended behavior in the underlying application.
-- With Shizuku enabled and a `Fixed` gesture style, pull to refresh (e.g. scrolling down at the top of a page inside a browser that supports this feature) does not work.
-  - This is currently unavoidable due to the implementation of this gesture style with Shizuku.
-Use either long press and drag or the `Inertia` gesture style.

 ## FAQs
 ### Where can I make feature suggestions or report bugs?
 Thanks for using and testing C9!
 You can use the [issues](https://github.com/austinauyeung/C9/issues) tab for both.
-For bugs, please provide logs using the built-in logger (see [Generating cursor logs](#generating-cursor-logs)) or `adb logcat C9App:V *:S`.
+For bugs, please provide logs [using the built-in logger](#generating-cursor-logs) or `adb logcat C9App:V *:S`.

 ### How else can I contribute?
-Please feel free to submit a pull request, create a video walkthrough, or provide anything else you think would be helpful!
+Please feel free to submit a pull request, create a video walkthrough, [confirm your device's compatibility](#device-compatibility), or provide anything else you think would be helpful!

 ### What is Shizuku?
 Shizuku allows applications in general to perform actions that require elevated privileges.
 In C9, it is required to dispatch gestures on Android 11 using [InputManager](https://developer.android.com/reference/android/hardware/input/InputManager) instead of the standard dispatch using [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).